Apusozoa: Characteristics

 The apusomonads have two flagella inserted at right angles, near the anterior of the cell.
 They move by gliding, with one flagellum trailing along the side and one directed to the anterior.

 The form of the mitochondria varies between the different orders.
 Among the apusomonads they have tubular cristae, the ancyromonads flat cristae, and the hemimastigids ambiguous or sacculate cristae.
 This characteristic was originally considered a good indicator of relationships, but is now known to vary even among close relatives.

+Evolution

+As currently defined, Apusozoa is a paraphyletic grade that includes two classes: Thecomonadea (the apusomonad flagellates) and Breviatea (the breviate amoebae), each of them monophyletic and sister groups to the Opisthokonta supergroup.
+Together, these three clades are part of the larger clade Obazoa, which in turn is the sister group to the Amoebozoa supergroup.